-The region (province) of Aragatsotn (literally meaning "the foot of Aragats") is located in the western part of Armenia and is surrounded by mountains from its three sides; one is Mount Aragats - the highest peak of Armenia (4,090 m) which gave the marz its name.
+The province of Aragatsotn (literally meaning "foot of Aragats") is located in the western part of Armenia and is surrounded by mountains from three sides; one of which is Mount Aragats - the highest peak of Armenia (4,090 m).
 The capital and largest city of the province is the town of Ashtarak.
 Other towns are Talin and Aparan.

-With its unique nature, this mountain has sub-alpine and alpine zones as well as four peaks and one of the biggest craters in the world, created by a volcano eruption in the distant past.
-The most suitable period for climbing Aragats is from June until August when mountain trails are dry and safe.
-In winter, when slopes are covered with snow, only professional climbers on skis are recommended to climb Aragats.
+With its unique nature, Aragats has subalpine and alpine zones and one of the biggest craters in the world, created by a volcano eruption in the distant past.
+The right period for climbing Aragats is from June until August when mountain trails are dry and safe.
+In winter, when slopes are covered with snow, only professional climbers on skis top the mount.

-Local and foreign tourists have shown great interest towards hiking tourism in Armenia lately.
+Hiking tourism has been gaining ground in Armenia over the past years.
 It is no surprise as this «mountainous island» is an irresistible country for those who like conquering natural heights.